linx-software/linx-oauth2-token-service/README.md

 ---

 ### Background and motivation
+When building integrations using Linx, the majority of the integrations are achieved via HTTP requests to 3rd-party service providers such as Google, GitHub or Microsoft.
+These services require a user to grant an application permission to act on their behalf.

-When building integrations or apps which interact with external service providers such as Google, [Github](https://github.com/linx-software/github-api-connectors) or [Microsoft](https://github.com/linx-software/ms-graph) via REST API, apps require 'access tokens' to authenticate requests made to the service providers API.
+This involves the OAuth 2.0 Authorization Code Grant flow between a user, server-side app and the service provider’s authentication server.
+This flow results in 'access tokens' being generated which are used to authenticate requests made by the app to the service providers API.

 Setting up this authorization process can become frustrating and hinder your progress with integrations especially when you want to get started on building out your concepts.
 Furthermore, when developing integrations in teams, many of the resource access needs to be shared which becomes difficult with manual user authorization.